-The following options were considered informed by the court in P v Scottish Ministers that the provisions in the Police Act 1997 and the Protection of Vulnerable Groups (Scotland) Act 2007 are, insofar as they require automatic disclosure of certain convictions, not compatible with the ECHR and Ministers therefore did not have the powers to make the provisions.
-The effect of the court judgment has been suspended under section 102 of the Scotland Act 1998 only until 17 February 2018.
+The following options were considered, informed by the court judgment in Pv Scottish Ministers that the provisions in the 1997 Act, and the 2007 Act were, insofar as they require automatic disclosure of certain convictions, not compatible with the ECHR and Ministers therefore did not have the powers to make the provisions.
+The effect of the court judgment was suspended under section 102 of the 1998 Act until 17 February 2018.